NJU-PZLab/Xtal-Agent/README.md

-# Crystal Agent Publication Package
+# Xtal Agent Publication Package

-This package is a publication-oriented full local-deployable bundle of the `crystal-agent` repository.
+This package is a publication-oriented full local-deployable bundle of the `Xtal-Agent` repository.

 It is organized to match the structure defined by the agent's own code and operating documents, rather than an ad hoc grouping.
 The four sections used here are: